 iii.
 “Dr. Samuel Johnson, the maker of the first great English dictionary, made the distinction well when he said, ‘Revenge is an act of passion, vengeance of justice; injuries are revenged, crimes are avenged.’”
 (Boice)

 i.
-“A man in straits continues to cry for help till it comes, or till he sees it coming.”
-(Maclaren)
+Maclaren spoke to the repetition of the request: “A man in straits continues to cry for help till it comes, or till he sees it coming.”

 ii.
 “The prayer for Yahweh to ‘shine forth’ is a prayer for a theophany, when the Lord appears in his royal splendor to bring justice into a world of anarchy.”
 (VanGemeren)

 i.
-“In catacombs, in dungeons, in places of the uttermost desolation — when it has seemed to sense that the way of God was blocked, that His rule was overcome, that all evil things had gained the victory — these songs have arisen, proclaiming Him King, mocking all the vain and foolish thoughts of man, and declaring His ultimate victory.”
-(Morgan)
+Morgan described how, through the centuries, God’s persecuted people have prayed like this: “In catacombs, in dungeons, in places of the uttermost desolation – when it has seemed to sense that the way of God was blocked, that His rule was overcome, that all evil things had gained the victory – these songs have arisen, proclaiming Him King, mocking all the vain and foolish thoughts of man, and declaring His ultimate victory.”

 ii.
 “They who have no profound loathing of sin, or who have never felt the crushing weight of legalised wickedness, may shrink from such aspirations as the psalmist’s, and brand them as ferocious; but hearts longing for the triumph of righteousness will not take offence at them.”
 (Maclaren)

 d.
-LORD, how long: This adds a note of urgency to the Psalmist’s prayer.
-With a combination of boldness and humility he asked God to account for the time until this righteous vengeance would be accomplished.
-Like the souls under the altar, they cry out how long?
+LORD, how long?
+This adds a note of urgency to the psalmist’s prayer.
+With a combination of boldness and humility, he asks God to account for the time until this righteous vengeance will be accomplished.
+Like the souls under the altar, the psalmist cries out, how long?
 (Revelation 6:9-10)

 i.
 “So the only question about the power of evil is how long?
 (94:3); there is no room for the crippling suspicion that God, perhaps, is blind (94:7) or has done a deal with darkness (94:20).
 Nothing has changed the Sun or corrupted the Judge: it is simply that the night is long (94:1b, 2a).”
 (Kidner)